Strawberries Need Rain

 Strawberries Need Rain is a 1970 film directed by Larry Buchanan and starring Les Tremayne and Monica Gayle.

-The film was inspired by the works of Ingmar Bergman and Buchanan allegedly talked some theatre owners into advertising it as a Bergman film.
+The film was inspired by the works of Ingmar Bergman, and Buchanan allegedly persuaded some theatre owners to advertising it as a Bergman film.
 It was shot in various German towns in the Texas Hill Country.

-Buchanan described the "story as essentially European in nature".
+Buchanan described the story as "essentially European in nature".